 • The candidate chooses a Thesis Advisor to chair the Thesis Committee.
 The Thesis Advisor must indicate in writing his or her willingness to serve in this capacity.
 In consultation with the Thesis Advisor, the candidate chooses a prospective Thesis Committee and contacts prospective members to confirm their willingness to serve.

 • In consultation with the Thesis Advisor, the candidate develops a formal Thesis Prospectus, and submits it to the members of the Thesis Committee.
 The Thesis Committee has the option to approve, to reject, or to request modifications to the Thesis Prospectus.
-Once the Thesis Prospectus meets the Thesis Committee’s approval, each Committee member, as well as the Director of the School sign a Thesis Prospectus approval form.
+Once the Thesis Prospectus meets the Thesis Committee’s approval, each Committee member, as well as the Director of the Division sign a Thesis Prospectus approval form.
 The form is then placed on file with the School, accompanied by a copy of the Thesis Prospectus.
 The candidate must complete the proposed thesis in compliance with the Thesis Prospectus as approved by the Thesis Committee and Director.

 • The Thesis Advisor determines when the thesis is ready to be presented to the remainder of the Thesis Committee for defense.